munawarhussain14/Simple-Notify/README.md

 notification plugin
-Easy to install to show notification on your web page Configuration only link the notify.js file to your page then user
+Easy to install to show notification on your web page Configuration

+Requirement JQuery

+link the notify.js file to your page then use

 Success